kaihendry/sg/README.md

 	Triggered: /var/sg/x220/m/monitor-png.sh

 When a CSV file is appended to, this event is detected by `sg-service` and the linked in graph shell scripts are run.
-The graphs or JSON data they produce are in turn updated.
+The graphs they produce are in turn updated.

 ## Example graphs